juaml/junifer/docs/extending/preprocessor.rst

 Now we just need to combine everything we have above and throw in a couple of other stuff to get our Preprocessor ready.

-First, we specify the *dependencies* for our class, which are basically the packages that are required by the class.
+First, we specify the :ref:`dependencies <specifying_dependencies>` for our class, which are basically the packages that are required by the class.
 This is used for validation before running to ensure all the packages are installed and also to keep track of the dependencies and their versions in the metadata.
 We define it using a class attribute like so:

 .. code-block:: python